Best Chicago Food: 20+ Signature Chicago Dishes

 Photo Source: The Fudge Pot

 Make your Chicago visit a little sweeter by heading to The Fudge Pot, an Old Town mainstay for over 50 years.
 Chocoholics can’t go wrong with any of their offerings, but we’re particularly fond of their Butter Toffee.
 One of their most sought-after products, the buttery sweet caramel is covered in either dark or milk rich chocolate and finished off with a generous sprinkle of crunchy nuts.

 That’s not all:

 The Fudge Pot has gift boxes that make the perfect Chicago present for your loved ones back home.
 Don’t have room in your carry-on?
 No worries because it also ships nationwide.

 Insider Tip: Looking for other Chicago souvenirs for your favorite gourmand?
-Chicago Food Planet offers gift certificates for that person in your life who is always hungry for exciting experiences.
+Chicago Food & City Tours offers gift certificates for that person in your life who is always hungry for exciting experiences.